lekenzi/face-match-lock/README.md

 # AI-PROJECT-FOR-SEM-4
 This program is as of now developed only for windows 10 Linux/Unix version coming soon
-For <code>Quartz </code>i has to be included (my friend won't let me test it on his Mac so you have to wait for a while
+For <code>Quartz</code> has to be included (my friend won't let me test it on his Mac so you have to wait for a while)
 <ol>
   <li>Install all the required python modules of the requirements.txt <br>
     <code>pip install -r requirements.txt</code> </li>